How to get the perfect confetti photo

 Ultimately, as great as a confetti photo looks, you don’t want to spend ages getting it ready – you wanna get on with enjoying your day, right?
 So get your ushers, best men and bridesmaids all on handing out duty and we’ll organise the rest for you.
 30 seconds…done!
 Let’s go grab Prosecco and a beer!

 Where to buy?

 There are lots of places online that you can buy confetti online, but be careful as to what you buy.
 We would always advocate biodegradable confetti (stay away from the foil as it’s horrible for the wildlife and looks a bit crap).
-Most venues don’t even allow the foil stuff so you need to know what your looking for, and if in doubt, check.
+Most venues don’t even allow the foil stuff so you need to know what you’re looking for, and if in doubt, check with us.

 If it’s natural flower petals you’re after, Shropshire Petals are the place to go.

 We’d highly recommend a couple of extra confetti canons to give to someone trustworthy.
 They give an extra bit of height to your confetti photo and really add to it.